MHP (Therapist) - Marion LPC or LCSW

 - Plans and administers therapeutic treatment such as behavior modification and stress management therapy to assist patient in controlling disorders and other problems

 - Directs case management assigned to patient.
-Delegates and oversees work assignments of MHPPs, as assigned.
-Provides direct supervision of MHPPs at least weekly or more often as needed, also observes and evaluates the performance of MHPPs at least monthly, as assigned.
+Delegates and oversees work assignments of QBHPs, as assigned.
+Provides direct supervision of QBHPs at least weekly or more often as needed, also observes and evaluates the performance of QBHPs at least monthly, as assigned.

 - Must conduct home visits at least once per month, required visits in the office, schools, and other facilities as necessary to ensure Home and Community Based client care.